nojaf/blog/content/blog/using-create-react-app-with-fable/index.md

 ## Capital Guardian

-Recently I have the need to track where my money is going too.
+Recently I've had the need to track where my money is going.
 Or as we say in Belgium, there is a hole in my wallet somehow.
-Obviously using an existing online tool is too easy so I decided to build something myself.
+Obviously, using an existing online tool is too easy so I decided to build something myself.

 The domain is a bit more complex than you would think at first glance.
-See the basics are simple, I earn money and I spend it.
+The basics are simple, I earn money and I spend it.
 Capture all those transactions and you know the balance.
 However, some expenses are recurring or sometimes you want to spread an bigger expense over multiple months.
-Anyway, we aren't going to cover the entire application, but you can sort of see where this could go to.<br />
+Anyway, we aren't going to cover the entire application, but you can sort of see where this could go.<br />
 It is technically challenging enough to serve as a good exercise in domain modeling and **event sourcing**.

 ### Architecture